Configure ECMP

 Step 4

-The network packets to reach its destination, R3, follows R4>R1>R3 or R4>R2>R3, based on the ECMP algorithm.
-If R1>R3 route is lost, the traffic flows through R2 without any packet drops.
-Similarly, the response from R3 can be received by Outside2 though the packet was sent from Outside1.
-In addition, when the network traffic is heavy, R4 distributes them between the two routes and thus balances the load.
+Network packets will now utilize efficient routes to reach their destination R3, either through R4>R1>R3 or R4>R2>R3, following the ECMP algorithm configuration.
+If the R1>R3 route becomes unavailable, the traffic will flow through R2 without dropping any packets.
+Additionally, the response from R3 can be received by Outside2 though the packet was sent from Outside1.
+When network traffic is heavy, R4 distributes the network load between two specified routes to maintain balanced traffic.